IoT Security Technologies

 Real-Time Monitoring and Live Tracking

-1. Ordered List ItemContinuous Monitoring for Rapid Response: SIEM systems enable real-time tracking of IoT device activity and network traffic, allowing security teams to detect and respond to incidents swiftly.
-Continuous monitoring ensures that any deviation from normal activity is identified promptly, helping prevent potential breaches before they escalate.
-This capability is crucial in an IoT ecosystem where device behavior can vary widely and new threats can emerge at any moment.
+1. Continuous Monitoring for Rapid Response: SIEM systems enable real-time tracking of IoT device activity and network traffic, allowing security teams to swiftly detect and respond to incidents.
+Continuous monitoring ensures that any deviation from regular activity is identified promptly, helping prevent potential breaches before they escalate.
+This capability is crucial in an IoT ecosystem where device behaviour can vary widely, and new threats can emerge anytime.

-2. Ordered List ItemGranular Visibility: With SIEM systems, organizations gain a detailed view of their IoT network.
+2. Granular Visibility: SIEM systems give organisations a detailed view of their IoT network.
 This includes monitoring data flows between devices, interactions with backend servers, and communications with external networks.
-Such visibility ensures that any irregularities, such as unexpected data transmissions or unauthorized access attempts, are flagged immediately for further investigation.
+Such visibility ensures that any irregularities, such as unexpected data transmissions or unauthorised access attempts, are flagged immediately for further investigation.

 Comprehensive Log Collection and Analysis